asarama/python_workspace/organizing larger programs/notes.md

 from some_package.some_module import SomeClass
 ```

-Now user can use our class SomeClass by just importing our package.
+Now the user can use our class SomeClass by just importing our package.

-All modules can be imported via the import command.

 Python looks for modules recursively through all directories available in sys.path.